The Best VPNs for Linux 2024

 Who it’s best for

-We selected NordVPN as our top pick as the best VPN for Linux users seeking a fast and dependable VPN that puts privacy and security at the forefront.
+We selected NordVPN as our top pick as the best VPN for Linux users seeking a fast and dependable VPN that prioritizes privacy and security.
 With Nord, you can mask your IP address behind an encrypted connection or hide your online activity from your internet service provider (ISP) to prevent bandwidth throttling.

-NordVPN has the most extensive support for nearly all Linux distros except three, which makes it the best choice for Linux enthusiasts.
-It’s also a great choice for users around the world who want to bypass any geo-restrictions due to its high number of servers spread throughout 61 countries.
+NordVPN has the most extensive support for nearly all Linux distros except three, making it the best choice for Linux enthusiasts.
+Due to its high number of servers spread throughout 111 countries, it’s also a great choice for users worldwide who want to bypass any geo-restrictions.

 What we liked